 University of Lincoln students are required to pay tuition fees for each year of their course.
 Further information regarding tuition fees and how to pay can be found on the following pages:

 Each year, the University of Lincoln is delighted to award a number of scholarships and bursaries to suitably qualified students from around the world.
 Depending on your academic ability, intended programme of study and nationality, the level of scholarship / bursary can vary.

 Most US students studying at the University of Lincoln are self-funded.
-The University offers a dedicated service for students wishing to bring their Federal Stafford Loans, Graduate PLUS loans, Parent PLUS loans and Signature (Private) Loans with them.
+The University offers a dedicated service for students wishing to bring their Federal and Private US loans with them.

 Representatives from the University of Lincoln regularly attend events around the world.
 For more information on events taking place in the USA, please contact email@example.com.